A Brief Introduction to Meth and Meth Addiction

 - Unsafe sexual behaviors

 These are just a few of the many symptoms that accompany meth use.
-Also noteworthy is that the symptoms may differ when the user is high versus when they are sober, i.e. mania vs. depression.
+Additionally important to note, symptoms may differ when someone’s intoxicated as opposed to when they are sober, i.e. mania vs. depression.

-It is wise to prepare yourself with information and to develop a plan of action for if they come to you for help.
-Know that this may be when things seem most dire or they are given no other options save jail time or court appointed treatment.
-Try not to be upset if these are their circumstances, many addicts find success in court appointed treatment because it is the final straw that pushes them towards help.
+It is wise to prepare yourself with information and to develop an action plan for if/when they come to you for help.
+It’s important to know that this may be when things seem most hopeless or when the addict’s given no other options.
+For example, this might occur when someone’s faced with jail time or court appointed treatment.
+Don’t get upset given these circumstances.
+Many addicts find success in court appointed treatment because it is the final straw that pushes them towards help.